pprvrt/life3d/README.md

 During the lifecycle of a generation, the engine steps to animate their birth and death.
 When the engine frame counter reaches the end of a lifecycle, a new generation starts.

 The engine can be paused with `Space`.
 The background gets red and new generations are stopped until the engine is resumed.
 The engine can be resumed by pressing `Space` again.
 Pressing `R` will create a new random universe (p=0.5), and pressing `Del` will kill all existing cells -- both of these commands will reset the engine to a starting state.
+Camera can be zoomed in and zoomed out with the mouse wheel.

 Cells can be drawn using the mouse.
 The mouse is raycasted to the 3D plan (z=0) on which the cells are drawn, following the principles explained on [Mouse Picking with Ray Casting](https://antongerdelan.net/opengl/raycasting.html).